Suzuki Alto: Fourth generation (1994)

 The fourth-generation Alto (HA11) appeared in November 1994.
 The design was marked by simplicity, as Suzuki strived to return to making a more basic car.
-The Slide Slim model, with its sliding door on one side, was discontinued, as were some of the higher end versions of the third generation Alto such as the Regina.
+Models with significant engineering differences, namely the Slide Slim with its sliding door on one side, and the column-shift, bench seat Regina, were discontinued to cut development costs.
 The new Wagon R took over much of the more expensive Alto's market share, leaving the Alto to compete at the lower end of the market.
 The fourth generation was generally not exported, with most foreign markets instead receiving Alto-badged versions of the Indian-built Maruti Zen.

+There was also an Alto Van model intended for commercial use, although this section of the market was disappearing as various tax advantages had been gradually whittled away since the beginning of the decade.
+The Vans received HC11 or HD11 chassis codes, with the latter signifying four-wheel drive.
+For the sedans, model codes are HA11 or HB11 (HB for four-wheel drive), while the K6A-engined versions are HA21 or HB21.